The Fertility Diet – Foods to Eat When Trying to Get Pregnant

 Fats Protect Your Body From Inflammation

 Fat is one of the most important biomolecules for reducing inflammation.
-Studies show that fatty acid intake reduces key markers for inflammation including C-Reactive Proteins levels , reduce inflammatory responses, , help protect against inflammation and autoimmune disease , and otherwise show that fats are critical for limiting and preventing inflammation .
+Studies show that fatty acid intake reduces key markers for inflammation including C-Reactive Proteins levels, reduces inflammatory responses, and helps protect against inflammation and autoimmune disease.
+Fats are critical for limiting and preventing inflammation.

 Eating a high fat low carbohydrate diet helps improve and regulate your reproductive hormones.
 How exactly it balances and regulates reproductive hormones can generally fall into two categories: providing your body with the building blocks of hormones (aka cholesterol), reducing the intake of foods that mimic reproductive hormones, and reducing the effects of metabolic syndrome by lowering blood glucose levels.

-If you remember back to your high school or college science class you may indeed remember a thing or two about hormone synthesis.
+If you remember back to your high school or college science classes you may remember a thing or two about hormone synthesis.
 If you don’t that’s a-okay too.
-Long story short, several of the most important reproductive hormones including Estrogen, Progesterone, and Testosterone all derive from cholesterol .
-That’s not all Cholesterol does for fertility, it is also a critical component of Vitamin D synthesis from sunlight, which is similarly shown to play a vital role in fertility .
+Long story short, several of the most important reproductive hormones including Estrogen, Progesterone, and Testosterone all derive from cholesterol.
+Cholesterol is also essential for our bodies to synthesize Vitamin D from sunlight.
+Vitamin D has been shown to help support fertility health.

 Hormone Disturbances Via Phytomimicry of Reproductive Hormones

-While the link between soy and decreased fertility in both men and women has long been firmly established due to its estrogenic activity (it contains phytoestrogen chemicals that mimic estrogen and interfere with normal hormonal signaling) , there are over 300 plants with estrogenic activity.
-Flaxseed, sesame seeds, berries, oats, wheat, barley, dried beans, lentils, rice, alfalfa, rye, apples, carrots, garlic, and more are all culprits of containing phytoestrogen .
+While the link between soy and decreased fertility in both men and women has long been firmly established due to its estrogenic activity (it contains phytoestrogen chemicals that mimic estrogen and interfere with normal hormonal signaling).
+There are over 300 plants with known estrogenic activity.
+Flaxseed, sesame seeds, berries, oats, wheat, barley, dried beans, lentils, rice, alfalfa, rye, apples, carrots, garlic, and more all contain phytoestrogen.

 Why exactly do plants make these hormones?
-Well, it is hypothesized that plans make them for the exact reason of decreasing fertility .
-Phytoestrogens are known to cause infertility in humans and other animals and do not play any other known role in plant biology.
-As mentioned before, we often forget that plants too are living creatures that do not wish to die and this is one way in which plants lower populations of animals that like to eat them in the immediate area.
+Well, it is hypothesized that plans make them for the exact reason of decreasing the fertility of the animals that eat them.
+Phytoestrogens are known to negatively impact fertility in humans and other animals.
+Phytoestrogens do not play any known role in plant biology.
+As mentioned before, we often forget that plants are living creatures that do not wish to die and this is one way in which plants lower populations of animals that like to eat them.

 Hormone Regulation via Blood Sugar and Insulin Levels

 PCOS is a hormonal disorder in females that affects 1 in 10 women.
 It is largely characterized by having high male hormone levels (hyperandrogenism), infrequent ovulation and is the leading cause of infertility.
-While getting pregnant with PCOS can be a challenge, it’s very possible and adapting a fertility diet high in fat and low in carbohydrates is one of the best ways to improve those odds.
+While getting pregnant with PCOS can be a challenge, it’s very possible and adapting a fertility diet high in fat and low in carbohydrates is one of the best ways to help support fertility health.

-It turns out that it is this hyperinsulinemia that causes the ovaries to make testosterone and other hormonal imbalances that cause the infrequent ovulation and other PCOS symptoms.
+It turns out that hyperinsulinemia can cause the ovaries to make testosterone and create other hormonal imbalances that reduce ovulation frequency and influence other PCOS symptoms.

-Because insulin is released after eating a high carbohydrate meal, eating a low carb diet is one of the most effective treatments in lowering insulin levels and has been shown to have a favorable impact on metabolic syndromes like PCOS .
+Because insulin is released after eating a high carbohydrate meal, eating a low carb diet is one of the most effective ways to help support reduced insulin levels and has been shown to have a favorable impact on metabolic syndromes like PCOS.

-While the experts have understood this for some time now, research is beginning to catch up.
-One recent study showed that every PCOS patient enrolled in a High Fat Low Carbohydrate fertility diet resumed regular menstruation and ovulation and half got pregnant naturally without the need of any medical intervention like ovulation induction, IUI, or IVF .
+While health experts have believed there is a link between carbohydrate intake and PCOS and other metabolic syndromes for some time, research is beginning to catch up.
+One recent study showed that every PCOS patient enrolled in a High Fat Low Carbohydrate fertility diet resumed regular menstruation and ovulation and half got pregnant naturally without the need of any medical intervention like ovulation induction, IUI, or IVF.